missO-254/my-final-project/README.md

 heylumina2025@outlook.com

-Awareness is not a luxury — it is mandatory.
+Awareness is not a luxury, it is mandatory.